will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 The **advantages** are:

 * Prerendering removes the overhead of running a Node.js server in your production environment.
+* Prerendering will result in a faster page load than universal rendering.
+This is because at runtime, all the pages of your site have already been rendered and simply need to be served as static files.

 The **disadvantages** are:

 * You must rebuild and deploy your site any time that any content changes.
 * Prerendering generally won't work for sites with route parameters.

 For sites which do not regularly update their content and do not have any 'dynamic' route parameters, prerendering is usually the simpler and better solution.

+I recommend [this tutorial](https://medium.com/@maciejtreder/prerender-angular-application-be-seo-ae1183c621cb) for getting started with prerendering in Angular.

 # How Angular Universal works

 Lets first look at what happens when an Angular single page application loads, and then compare this to what happens with Angular Universal.

-## Browser rendered application
+## Angular single page application

 The sequence of events through which the page is loaded when a user navigates to an Angular single page application goes like this: